FAQ: MyOS, On Shift, Friend/People or Other Questions

 Unfortunately, you are unable to take the friend's laundry with you.
 If you can, leave it with the service provider.
 If that isn’t possible, try to find a safe spot on site where the friend can find it.

-Pop in an incident report so we have a record of where the laundry was left.
+Pop in an incident report in MyOS so we have a record of where the laundry was left.

 There has been a friend altercation/people incident

-For any incidents on shift involving safety, ensure everyone is safe.
-If not, direct volunteers to move to their safe place and to call emergency services if required.
+For any incidents on shift involving safety, first ensure everyone is safe.
+If not, direct volunteers to move to the assigned safe places and to call emergency services if required.
+If they are unsure of the safe places, ask them to move away from the shift location together as a group.

-Once everyone is safe, request the volunteer submit an incident report to trigger the escalation protocol.
+Once everyone is safe, request the volunteer to submit an incident report in MyOS to trigger the escalation protocol.

 I’ve had a difficult experience on shift and need emotional support

-All Orange Sky volunteers can access VESP, a confidential support program providing free mental health support services on:
+All Orange Sky volunteers can access our Volunteer Employee Support Program (VESP), a confidential support program providing free mental health support services on:

 Your fellow volunteers, Team Leader or Service Leader are also a great resource to talk to.